StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 Initially StatisticalRethinkingTuring.jl will lag StatisticalRethinkingStan.jl somewhat but later this year both will cover the same chapters.

 It is the intention to develop *tests* for StatisticalRethinking.jl v3 that work across the different mcmc implementations.
 This will limit dependencies to the `test/Project.toml`.

+### Version 2.2.9

+Currently the latest release available in the StatisticalRethinking.jl v2 format.

 ## Installation